Deerfield in Rockingham County, New Hampshire — The American Northeast (New England)

 Born In Deerfield and buried in Old Center Cemetery on road west, he gained fame by the unauthorized firing of the first shot at Bunker Hill while serving as a private in Captain Dearborn's Company of Colonel Start's Regiment.
 Although reprimanded for this disobedience, he afterward served his country with honor.

 Erected 1964 by State of New Hampshire.
 (Marker Number 25.)

 Location.
 43° 8.64′ N, 71° 14.075′ W. Marker is in Deerfield, New Hampshire, in Rockingham County.
-Marker is at the intersection of North Road (New Hampshire Route 107) and Meeting House Hill Road, on the left when traveling north on North Road.
+Memorial is at the intersection of North Road (New Hampshire Route 107) and Meeting House Hill Road, on the left when traveling north on North Road.
+Marker is located at the northwest corner of the intersection.
 Touch for map.
-Marker is located at the northwest corner of the intersection.
 Marker is in this post office area: Deerfield NH 03037, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Site of the First Congregational Church (approx. 0.8 miles away); LaFayette's Tour (approx. 5.2 miles away); Northwood NH War Memorial (approx. 5.2 miles away); Northwood NH WWII Honor Roll (approx. 5.2 miles away); Northwood NH WWI Honor Roll Northwood Parade 1775 (approx. 5.2 miles away); First New Hampshire Turnpike (approx. 5.6 miles away); Sam Walter Foss (approx. 6˝ miles away).
+Site of the First Congregational Church (approx. 0.8 miles away); LaFayette's Tour (approx. 5.2 miles away); Northwood NH War Memorial (approx. 5.2 miles away); Northwood NH WWII Honor Roll Northwood NH WWI Honor Roll (approx. 5.2 miles away); Northwood Parade 1775 (approx. 5.2 miles away); First New Hampshire Turnpike (approx. 5.6 miles away); Sam Walter Foss (approx. 6½ miles away).